assemblee-virtuelle/semapps/website/docs/middleware/auth.md

 ```

 For more information, please see the official Moleculer documentation about [authorization](https://moleculer.services/docs/0.14/moleculer-web.html#Authorization) and [authentication](https://moleculer.services/docs/0.14/moleculer-web.html#Authentication).

+You can enable **authorization of routes based on capabilities**.
+For more details, see the documentation on [Verifiable Credentials](./crypto/verifiable-credentials.md#setting-up-capability-enabled-routes)

 > It is important that you do not put the AuthService as a dependency of the ApiGatewayService, because the ApiGatewayService is a dependency of AuthService, and you will get a circular dependencies loop.